Ebenezer Elliott: Political activity

-The final refrain parodies the British national anthem, God Save the Queen and demands support for ordinary people instead.
+The final refrain parodies the British national anthem, God Save the Queen, and demands support for ordinary people instead.
 Despite its huge popularity, some churches refused to use hymn books which contained it, as it could also be seen as a criticism of God.
 In his notes on the poem, Elliott demanded that votes be given to all responsible householders.
 The poem remained a favourite for many years, and in the 1920s it was suggested it had qualified Elliott to be Poet Laureate of the League of Nations.

-The words of "The People's Anthem" eventually entered the American Episcopal hymn-book and from that source was included, along with others, in the rock musical Godspell (1971).
-There it was retitled "Save the People", with a new musical score.
+The words of "The People's Anthem" eventually entered the American Episcopal hymn-book.
+From that source it was included, along with others, in the rock musical Godspell (1971), in which it was retitled "Save the People", with a new musical score.